alexandrehsaad/swift-numerals/README.md

 # swift-numerals

-A package containing numeral types.
+A package containing numeral types, for the Swift programming language.

 ## Overview